 Medication side effects: Many drugs (especially pain relievers) that are prescribed for people living with physical disabilities have mental side effects.
 In some cases, drug abuse and addiction becomes a high possibility.

 - Help with achieving ADLs: ADLs are activities of daily living.
 Basically, they’re daily self-care tasks and activities, like feeding, bathing, grooming, and toileting, that your loved one may need help with.
 Depending on the intensity of assistance needed, you may want to provide this help yourself or employ a professional caregiver to do so.

-- Home modifications: Depending on the type of physical disability your loved one has, it may become necessary to make some modifications to your home such as the inclusion of wheelchair ramps and grab rails.
+- Home modifications: Depending on the type of physical disability your loved one has, it may become necessary to make some modifications to your home and vehicle such as the inclusion of wheelchair ramps and grab rails.

 - Promote independence: In as much as you should help your loved one carry out his/her daily tasks, it’s important that it’s done in a way that promotes their independence.
 This means that you shouldn't get in the habit of doing every single thing- leave some easily achievable tasks to your loved one, and help them learn others if possible.
 An easy way to do this is to put yourself in the frame of mind of doing these tasks and activities ‘with them’ rather than ‘for them’.

 - Physical therapy reminders: It is very possible that in the early stages of becoming physically disabled, your loved one may have to undergo physical therapy of some sort.
 Helping them keep these appointments is crucial.

 - Become more educated about the disability: One of the most important things you can do for your loved one is to continually educate yourself on the kind of disability they have and how it affects their daily living.
 It’s way easier to empathise and help when you have a better idea of what exactly your loved one is facing.

 Also, keeping up with the disability means that you’ll be well aware if any new therapies, treatments or technologies are developed that can help improve the quality of your loved one's life.